leegilmorecode/Adylic/README.md

 1. Install node version 14.16.0 (_see the following link to installing via nvm: https://github.com/nvm-sh/nvm_)

-2. Using your terminal run the following command to install the correct node version via nvm:
+2. Using your terminal run the following command to install the correct node version via nvm (_optional - if using nvm_):

 ```
 nvm install v14.16.0
 ```

-3. Run the following command to use the node version just installed:
+3. Run the following command to use the node version just installed (_optional - if using nvm_):

 ```
 nvm use v14.16.0